 This course introduces the legal, regulatory, political, social, ethical, cultural, environmental, and technological issues which form the context for business including an overview of the impact and demographic diversity on organizations.
+Prerequisite: Exit or Exempt from ENGL 0989.

 BUSA 3070 - Business Ethics (3)